pantheon-systems/documentation/source/_docs/preventing-plan-abuse.md

 ## What About Bots?

-Pantheon makes a serous effort to discount automated traffic from crawlers and bots that would otherwise count towards your website's total traffic because they plase load on the platform.
+Pantheon makes a serous effort to discount automated traffic from crawlers and bots that would otherwise count towards your website's total traffic because they place load on the platform.
 We do this by examining the user-agent of traffic, as well as the source IP address.

 We respect that you cannot control this kind of traffic, and that crawler traffic is actually _beneficial_ to sites.
 We are continually refining our model to ensure our traffic reports are as accurate as possible.
 We do not consider legitimate white-hat bot traffic a sign of plan abuse.

 ## What About Load Tests or Pen Tests?

 We perform load tests prior to every Elite site launch, and we encourage customers to load test prior to launching or releasing a big update.
-We also fully support customers who want to penitration test their site, which can result in significant spikes in traffic.
+We also fully support customers who want to penetration test their site, which can result in significant spikes in traffic.

 However, if you are load testing or pen testing in extreme excess of your plan, or are doing so a regular and repeated basis, we reserve the right to charge you for a plan that is appropriate to the load you are placing on the platform.
 This is one of the reasons we ask you to notify us of such tests as a courtesy.